timdanielscode/project-sync/README.md

 # project-sync
-This is a small school project from a couple years ago.
+School project 2018 : a project where consultants can fill out a cost declaration form to declare certain costs